morassman/process-palette/README.md

 command (required)|A string with the name and arguments of the command to execute.|null arguments|An array of strings to pass as arguments to the command.
 Since v0.4.10 arguments can be added directly to the `command` property's value, however this approach can still be used.|[ ] cwd|The working directory from which to execute the command.
 It doesn't have a default value, but one is automatically determined when the command is executed.
 If projects are open then the first project's folder is used.
 If there aren't any projects open then the folder of the `process-palette.json` file is used.|null keystroke|A string describing the shortcut to associate with this command.
-It can be any combination of `ctrl`, `alt`, `shift` and `cmd` separated with `-` characters.|null env|A map of environment variables.
+It can be any combination of `ctrl`, `alt`, `shift` and `cmd` followed by another key separated with `-` characters.|null env|A map of environment variables.
 These will be made available in addition to the ones that are already defined in `process.env`|{ }
-maxCompleted|The maximum number of completed processes whose output to keep at a time.
-It is used to automatically discard the oldest completed process in order to prevent them from piling up.
-This property only applies when the `outputTarget` is set to `panel`.
-It can be disabled by setting the value to `null` in which case all panels will have to be discarded manually.|1 outputBufferSize|The maximum number of characters to accumulate from standard output and error.
-When the buffer size is reached the oldest output is discarded.
-This doesn't apply to streamed output, but only to the output accumulated in the `stdout` and `stderr` variables.
-This limit can be disabled by setting it to `null`, but should be done with caution for long running processes.|80000

 The following properties relate to the output produced by the process.
 The output can be redirected to a particular target.
 It can also be formatted depending on whether the process executed successfully or not.
-Giving any of these a value of `null` will prevent that output from being shown.
+Giving any of the `xxxOutput` properties a value of `null` will prevent that output from being shown.

 Property|Description|Default
 ---|---|---
 outputTarget|Where the output produced by the process should be directed to.
 It can have one of the following  values: "panel", "editor", "clipboard", "console" or "void".
 If the value is overridden with `null` then it will default to "void".
-More on this below.|"panel" successOutput|The format of the output when the process returned with an exit status of 0.|"{stdout}" errorOutput|The format of the output when the process returned with a non-0 exit status.|"{stderr}" fatalOutput|The format of the output when the command could not be executed at all.|"Failed to execute : {fullCommand}\n{stdout}\n{stderr}" stream|Indicate whether the output should be streamed.
+More on this below.|"panel" successOutput|The format of the output when the process returned with an exit status of 0.|"{stdout}" errorOutput|The format of the output when the process returned with a non-0 exit status.|"{stdout}\n{stderr}" fatalOutput|The format of the output when the command could not be executed at all.|"Failed to execute : {fullCommand}\n{stdout}\n{stderr}" stream|Indicate whether the output should be streamed.
 If this is false then the output will be formatted and sent to the target only after the process completes.
 If it is true then the output, both standard and error, will be streamed to the target without any formatting applied.|false autoShowOutput|Indicate if the panel should automatically be made visible when the process produces output.
-At the moment this only applies when the `outputTarget` is set to `panel`.|true
+At the moment this only applies when the `outputTarget` is set to `panel`.|true maxCompleted|The maximum number of completed processes whose output to keep at a time.
+It is used to automatically discard the oldest completed process in order to prevent them from piling up.
+This property only applies when the `outputTarget` is set to `panel`.
+It can be disabled by setting the value to `null` in which case all panels will have to be discarded manually.|3 outputBufferSize|The maximum number of characters to accumulate from standard output and error.
+When the buffer size is reached the oldest output is discarded.
+This is not applied to the output target, but only to the output accumulated in the `stdout` and `stderr` variables.
+This limit can be disabled by setting it to `null`, but should be done with caution for long running processes.|80000

 The following properties relate to the messages shown after a command is executed.
-Giving any of these a value of `null` will prevent that message from being shown.
+Giving any of the `xxxMessage` properties a value of `null` will prevent that message from being shown.

 Property|Description|Default
 ---|---|---